 - Themes and design

 By using Shopify, there are more than 100 paid and free Shopify templates and designs for you to select to build up your online store.
-They are supported for both free and paid versions. if you want to invest to generate a professional online store, you can freely choose the premium themes which are from $140.
+If you want to invest to generate a professional online store, you can freely choose the premium themes which are from $140.
 Conversely, a lot of free themes are available for you to try.
 What’s more?
 You are also able to use the page builder apps on Shopify to customize your site.
 Let’s have a look at Shogun templates, Pagefly templates, Gempages templates, and much more.

 On the other hand, WooCommerce can make an impression on you when the number of provided themes is up to more than 1000.
 That’s wonderful when you have a large number of options to develop your online store.
 However, if you desire to own a perfect site appearance in your own style, it requires technical knowledge in general and coding skills in particular.